Kristianto06/Optimizing-Employee-Benefits-A-Data-Driven-Approach/README.md

 > Outpatient vs. Hospitalization Claims
 - Outpatient claims consistently represented the larger portion of the total billed amount each month.

-In June, the billed amount for outpatient claims was IDR 2,001,475,542, while hospitalization claims were IDR 1,526,872,345.
+In June, the billed amount for ***Outpatient claims*** was $\color{orange} IDR 2,001,475,542$ ! while hospitalization claims were IDR 1,526,872,345.
 Percentage Change

 The percentage change in total billed amount fluctuated from month to month, showing both increases and decreases.
-There was a significant negative percentage change in June (-59.3%), indicating a substantial decrease in the total billed amount compared to May.
+There was a significant negative percentage change in June -59.3% indicating a substantial decrease in the total billed amount compared to May.
 Additional Observations

 The chart suggests a potential trend of decreasing total billed amounts from March to June.